AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

 As indicated in the motivation section, the main goal is to provide a clearer, easier to read, less error-prone approach to creating strings for output.

-We have chosen to use F" as the way to start an interpolated string literal, and { ... } for each internal interpolation.
+We have considered using either F" ... " as the way to identify an interpolated string literal, or {" ... "}.
+In both cases we propose using { ... } for each internal interpolation.
 Other alternatives considered were starting with $" and using $(...) as the interpolation indicator.
 In this case we also considered using "$ to end an interpolated string literal, to maintain the normal mirroring of bracketing notations in Ada (such as << ... >> and ( ... )).

-An alternative to using F" might be to use {" ... "} as the syntax for an interpolated string literal.
-This would preserve the mirroring, and might make more sense if we agree generally that string literals appearing within a nested { ... } should be automatically considered to allow interpolation as well.
+An advantage to using {" ... "} as the syntax for an interpolated string literal is that it would preserve the mirroring, and might make more sense if we agree generally that string literals appearing within a nested { ... } should be automatically considered to allow interpolation as well.
+The F" ... " syntax is reminiscent of what some other languages do, but is a bit odd in its use of a delimiter starting with a normal letter.
+It also begs the question of whether f" ... " and F" ... " would be equivalent, or only
+F" ... " would be legal, or they might have some subtle distinction in meaning.

 We originally included a multi-line string literal possibility.
 We have dropped that for now.
 One complexity with multi-line string literals is whether or not spaces at the beginning of the literal are included within the resulting string.
+It might be that the {" ... "} syntax could provide a nice solution to this, where a multi-line string literal would simply have a single set of braces, but multiple quoted strings.
+E.g.:

+   {"This is a multi-line"
+    "string literal"
+    "There is no ambiguity about how many"
+    "spaces are included in each line"}

 Drawbacks
 =========